SalomePlatform/adao/doc/en/theory.rst

 .. index:: single: fields reconstruction
 .. index:: single: measures interpolation
+.. index:: single: fields interpolation

-Fields reconstruction consists in finding, from a restricted set of real measures, the physical field which is the most *consistent* with these measures.
+**Fields reconstruction (or interpolation)** consists in finding, from a restricted set of real measures, the physical field which is the most *consistent* with these measures.

-This consistency is to understand in terms of interpolation, that is to say that the field we want to reconstruct, using data assimilation on measures, has to fit at best the measures, while remaining constrained by the overall field calculation.
+This *consistency* is to understand in terms of interpolation, that is to say that the field we want to reconstruct, using data assimilation on measures, has to fit at best the measures, while remaining constrained by the overall field calculation.
 The calculation is thus an *a priori* estimation of the field that we seek to identify.